Under-21 EURO opening night: Co-hosts Georgia stun Portugal, Ukraine beat Croatia, Spain too good for Romania

 Key stat: Croatia had more than double the total attempts of their opponents, 22 shots to Ukraine's ten, yet only three were on target.

-Spain made the winning start that might have been expected of a team who had a perfect qualifying campaign.
-With right-winger Rodri excelling, the only first-half surprise was that the game remained goalless at the break, Abel Ruiz going closest.
+Spain made the winning start that was expected of a team who had a perfect qualifying campaign.
+With right-winger Rodri excelling, the only first-half surprise was that the game remained goalless at the break, Abel Ruiz having put the ball wide of a gaping goal.

-Spain's pressure eventually told through quickfire goals from Álex Baena and Juan Miranda, as well as a late third from Sergio Gómez.
-Goalkeeper Mihai Popa did particularly well to thwart Ruiz and Aimar Oroz, but co-hosts Romania persisted with the encouragement of a lively crowd.
-They have to pick themselves up for their next test against Ukraine; Spain are purring already.
+They remained patient against deep-lying opponents and with substitute Víctor Gómez making an impact, they eventually broke through with quickfire goals around the hour by Álex Baena and Juan Miranda.
+With Romania tiring, goalkeeper Mihai Popa did well to thwart Ruiz and Aimar Oroz before he was wrong-footed by Sergio Gómez's deflected late free-kick.
+Romania will need their excellent fans once more for their next test against Ukraine; Spain are purring already.

 Player of the Match: Rodri (Spain)

-Key stat: Spain won their opening match under current U21 coach Santi Denia on their way to triumphing at the U17 and U19 EUROs in 2017 and 2019 respectively.
+Key stat: Spain won their opener under current U21 coach Santi Denia on their way to triumphing at the U17 and U19 EUROs in 2017 and 2019 respectively.

 Next Group B games (Saturday): Romania vs Ukraine, Spain vs Croatia